yhagio/tutorialedge.net/content/projects/building-imgur-clone-vuejs-nodejs/part-4-storing-our-images.md

 # Storing Images

-Now that we have the hang of writing serverless functions, let's
+Now that we have the hang of writing serverless functions, let's create a lambda function that will act as our image upload endpoint.

-# Deleting Images

-# Image Rekognition
+This will be a 2-step process.
+The first step will involve creating and deploying the lambda function, the second step will involve updating the frontend and adding a component that allows users to upload images.

+## Our Lambda Function

+Ok,

 # Conclusion